 But your goal should be to go to bed happy.
 So work it out in the best way that fits your personalities.

-Your spouse might need longer time to cool off and think things through while you might want it solved pronto.
+Your spouse might need a longer time to cool off and think things through while you might want it solved pronto.

 5. Avoid the blame game.